lukso-network/docs/docs/tools/lsp-factoryjs/deployment/universal-profile.md

 The function defined in `next` will be called whenever a new deployment event is created.
 The function defined in `complete` will be called once after deployment is finished.

-Reactive Deployment may be useful for certain front end behaviours to give better feedback to users when they trigger a UP deployment from a user interface.
+Reactive Deployment may be useful for certain front end behaviours to give better feedback to users when they trigger a Universal Profile deployment from a user interface.
 For example you may want to implement a loading bar to tell users how deployment is progressing, or display details and addresses of the contracts as they are deployed